-Long-term loans granted to other Group companies
+Long-term loans granted to other companies in the Med Life Group

-As of December 31, 2022, the Company presents long-term loans granted to Bahtco Invest SA and Medlife Ocupational SRL.
+As of December 31, 2023, the Company presents long-term loans granted to Bahtco Invest SA and Medlife Ocupational SRL.
 Please refer to Note 23 for more details.